vivekannan/Rift/README.md

 Implement JMP, AJMP and ACALL Mnemonics properly.
 Implement support for directives such EQU, DB, BIT.
 Implement support for signed arithmetic.
-Implement support for "Symbols" such as PSW, DP[HL] and bit level symbols line A.0, P1.4 etc.
+Implement support for "Symbols" such as PSW, DP[HL] and bit level symbols line A.0, P1.4 etc. --> Done